 Once initialized, the server listens at a pre-arranged TCP/IP port for connection attempts from remote clients.
 Any number of clients may connect, disconnect, and reconnect as necessary.
 Once a client has connected, status and telemetry data received from the client are stored in a client-specific set of circular buffers (normally sized to store 100 seconds of data).
 The server expects a single sequence of status messages (i.e. messages containing the same set of data items) and a single sequence of telemetry messages from each client, and will throw an exception if this is violated.
+However, messages originating from several clients may arrive on the same socket - this is to allow receipt of messages forwarded from the workstation to another application which also embeds an instance of the telemetry server (we anticipate that this functionality will be used in the production software).
 When logging (see Sec.
 3.1) is activated, data is retrieved from the buffers and written to a disk file.